escalab/TPUPoint/Benchmarks/README.md

 - TPU zone (`tpu_zone`)

-**NOTE:** Make sure to clone using `git clone --recurse-submodules` to also include all submodules. required.
+**NOTE:** Make sure to clone using `git clone --recurse-submodules` to also include all submodules required.

 ## Download Datasets